6 Tips for Succeeding in an Academic Career

 5. Perfect Your Presentation Skills

-To get and remain employed as an academic, you will need to make presentations constantly — at conferences, in classrooms, in front of committees.
+To get and remain employed within any English teacher jobs, you will need to make presentations constantly — at conferences, in classrooms, in front of committees.
 As an undergraduate student, be sure to take as many public speaking courses as your schedule allows.

 6. Manage Your Online Presence

 Create your own website and maintain a professional blog that you keep updated.
 This is an excellent place to showcase your publications, presentations, seminars and other academic work.
 It also allows potential collaborators to find you easily.